 Day 7: Tour Ancient Ephesus and Patmos

-Docking in Turkey, enjoy an optional tour of Ephesus, the city of the Bible and one of the largest restorations still in progress with miles of ancient treasures.
+Docking in Turkey, enjoy an included tour of Ephesus, the city of the Bible and one of the largest restorations still in progress with miles of ancient treasures.
 Ephesus was once a thriving port town of 250,000 people.
 Today you can still see the spectacular excavations of the major streets in this ancient city including the Agora, the Odeon, the Library, the marble-paved main Street, the Baths, Trajan’s Fountain, the Residences of the Patricians, the Prytaneum, and Temple of Hadrian.
 The Great Theatre, built in the 4th century B.C., could accommodate 24,000 spectators and it is famous even nowadays for its acoustics.
 This afternoon we visit the Isle of Patmos, under statutory protection as a historic monument.
-Here we have a optional tour to see the fortified monastery of St. John and the cave claimed to be where John received the Revelation.
-Back on the ship, enjoy the Captain’s dinner before settling in to your cabin for the night.
+Here we have an included tour to see the fortified monastery of St. John and the cave claimed to be where John received the Revelation.
+Back on the ship.

 Day 8: Calling Crete and Santorini